openstax/corgi/README.md

     $ docker-compose -f docker-stack.yml ps

 A table will be displayed with column names.
-Find the one labeled PORTS
+Find the one labeled PORTS for the backend-tests container.

     PORTS
     4444/tcp, 0.0.0.0:32778->5900/tcp